binaryphile/rubsh/README.md

 -   ruby block syntax for functional-style methods (.each, .map)

+-   control over variable scope

+-   a near-complete lack of dollar signs and quotation marks

 -   a ruby-like DSL for creating classes using an actual object-model

--   a near-complete lack of dollar signs and quotation marks

 -   economic use of bash's variable and function namespaces